Jessica-0929/Jenkins/README.md

 # Jenkins
-Tips about how to use jenkins, pipeline, webhooker, with docker etc.
+An example shows how to trigger Jenkins server by adding the webhook on githhub.

 pushing from github